andrew40404/mongodb/README.md

 externalAccess.service.loadBalancerIPs[0]='external-ip-1'
 externalAccess.service.loadBalancerIPs[1]='external-ip-2'}
 ```

-Note: You need to know in advance the load balancer IPs so each MongoDB node advertised hostname is configured with it.
+Note: You need to know in advance the load balancer IPs, so each MongoDB node advertised hostname is configured with it.

 Using NodePort services